flyingfalling/pyraygputils/README.md

 # TO USE GPU RESOURCE:

-In your python script, include utilities from pyraygputils.pyraygputils (e.g. init_gpu_for_task)
+In your python script, include utilities from pyraygputils.pyraygputils (e.g. init_gpu_for_task).

+At cluster init, it will automatically create per-node a custom ray resource gpu1gb, gpu2gb, ... gpuNNgb, which are the number of chunks of that memory size (1 GB, 4 GB, 10 GB) which will fit within a GPU of that system.
+For example, if a node has 2x 12GB GPUs (total 24GB VRAM), and your task requires 8GB memory, your node can run only 2 tasks at a time (one on each GPU), since the 8GB can not be split between the GPUs.

+Currently, it does not handle requesting larger chunks (although you could request e.g. 4 gpu8gb if you wanted, and handle it yourself, it will correctly tell you the indices of the GPUs to use).

+In the code, it will tell you the true indices of the GPUs (e.g. as shown via nvidia-smi, in PCI bus order) to use, and it will also set CUDA_VISIBLE_DEVICES=X for you, where X is the gpu ID.
+After that, most CUDA-using software will obey that (grabbing the first GPU visible, which will be the only one that is visible).
+If you request multiple, it may set CUDA_VISIBLE_DEVICES=X,Y,Z, in which case you must handle the devices to use yourself.

+Note this package will select per-node the GPUs with the highest amount of memory up to the specified number of gpus (if you set ngpus=X in the ansible inventory for that node), and above a certain threshold (6GB per GPU, set in ansible inventory with GPUMINGB variable).
+So, a system may have a weak display GPU (e.g. 2GB nvidia P100), and stronger GPUs (e.g. 2x 16GB tesla P100).
+It will only select the 2 P100s (assuming GPUMINGB > 2).
+GPUMINGB is an integer, and it converts using base-10, so systems generally have e.g. 16.128GB or so of memory (for 16GB).

+Note, everything currently only works with NVIDIA CUDA GPUs...

+See examples/testray.py for an example of how to use utils for ray tasks.

+See scripts/startray.py for an example of how to start a ray cluster so that the correct custom GPU resources are defined.

 ```
 from pyraygputils.pyraygputils import init_gpu_for_task, raypool_from_resources;

-#Create a ray pool with desired resources (including gpumem_gb in the resources dict, how many gpu mem you want per task in gigabytes):
+#Create a ray pool with desired resources (including pergpu_gb in the resources dict, how many gpu mem you want per task in gigabytes):

 ncpuper=4; #4cpu
 memperproc=5e9; #5gb